Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Advantages of Canicross

-Stimulates your dog – Dogs need mental stimulation, or they get bored, and a bored dog can become anxious and may act out with inappropriate and antisocial behavior.
-Canicross not only means running but it means listening to commands and being mentally alert.
+Stimulates your dog – Dogs need mental stimulation, or they get bored.
+A bored dog can become anxious and may act out with inappropriate and antisocial behavior.
+Canicross not only involves running but also requires listening to commands and being mentally alert.
 It provides good mental stimulation to all participating dogs.

 Gives them exercise – Our four-legged friends also need physical exercise.
-It keeps them fit and can improve heart health, joint health, immune system, and other essential physiological systems.
+It keeps them fit and can improve their heart health, joint health, immune system, and other essential physiological systems.

 Gives you exercise – As well as providing exercise for your dog, canicross can also offer intense physical exercise for you.